-- (a) a special area of conservation, - (b) a site of Community importance which has been placed on the list referred to in the third sub-paragraph of Article 4(2) of the Habitats Directive, - (c) a site hosting a priority natural habitat type or priority species in respect of which consultation has been initiated under Article 5(1) of the Habitats Directive, during the consultation period or pending a decision of the Council under Article 5(3), or

-- (d) an area classified pursuant to Article 4(1) or (2) of the Wild Birds Directive, - (2) In this Act a European marine site means a European site which consists of, or so far as it consists of, marine areas.
+- (a) a special area of conservation, - (b) a site of Community importance which has been placed on the list referred to in the third sub-paragraph of Article 4(2) of the Habitats Directive. - (c) a site hosting a priority natural habitat type or priority species in respect of which consultation has been initiated under Article 5(1) of the Habitats Directive, during the consultation period or pending a decision of the Council under Article 5(3), or - (d) an area classified pursuant to section 17DA, - (2) In this Act a European marine site means a European site which consists of, or so far as it consists of, marine areas.